-Create PV and PVC for the Order Balancer instance.
-It is a mandatory step for Order Balancer instance.
+2. Create PV and PVC for the Order Balancer instance.
 The pv path is used to store the wallet and logs of the ASAP instance added to the Order Balancer.
 The sample files are available in the ob_cntk.zip at \$OB_CNTK/samples/nfs/ file.
+Use the hostPath to access the specified path on the local nodes.
+Use nfs to access specified path on all the nodes.